 Aircraft noise is an inevitable by-product of aircraft operations.
 In Australia there are a range of legislative and other controls to manage the impact of aircraft noise.

-The following links provide information on the Department of Infrastructure and Regional Development's work in this area.
+The following links provide information on the department's work in this area.

 This section contains information about the curfews at Sydney, Adelaide, Essendon and Coolangatta (Gold Coast) airports.

 This area discusses the use of supplementary noise descriptors to provide additional information about aircraft noise to residents living in the vicinity of airports.
 Publications and the latest versions of the Department's aircraft noise transparency software, TNIP (Transparent Noise Information Package), are available for download.